-TITLE A randomized open-label four-way crossover study to compare the pharmacokinetics, safety, and tolerability of M207 3.8 mg (administered as two 1.9 mg patches) at two different application locations (upper arm and thigh) for 30 minutes with intranasal zolmitriptan 2.5 mg and 1 hour wear time (upper arm) in healthy volunteers SPONSOR Zosano Pharma CLINICAL PHASE Phase 1 - Single Center INDICATION Acute Treatment of Migraine OBJECTIVES 1.
-To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg administered to either the upper arm or thigh, particularly with respect to skin irritation (erythema, edema, bruising, bleeding)2.
-To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg worn for either 30 minutes or 1 hour on the upper arm3.
-To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg to intranasal zolmitriptan 2.5 mg TREATMENTS • Treatment A: M207 3.8 mg administered as two 1.9 mg patches, 30 min wear time (upper arm application)• Treatment B: M207 3.8 mg administered as two 1.9 mg patches, 30 min wear time (thigh application)• Treatment C: M207 3.8 mg administered as two 1.9 mg patches, 1 hour wear time (upper arm application)• Treatment D: Intranasal zolmitriptan 2.5mg BLINDING Open-label RANDOMIZATION Randomized to the sequence of treatments STUDY POPULATION Healthy volunteers (females and males) NUMBER OF SUBJECTS 24 (12 females; 12 males)
+TITLE A Randomized Open-label Four-way Crossover Study to Compare the Pharmacokinetics, Safety, and Tolerability of Three Different Formulations of M207 3.8 mg (Administered as two 1.9 mg patches) on the Upper arm for 30 Minutes with Intranasal Zolmitriptan 2.5 mg in Healthy Volunteers SPONSOR Zosano Pharma CLINICAL PHASE Phase 1 - Single Center INDICATION Acute Treatment of Migraine OBJECTIVES 1.
+To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg Treatment A to M207 3.8 mg Treatment B to M207 3.8 mg Treatment C, worn for 30 minutes on the upper arm2.
+To compare the pharmacokinetics, safety and tolerability of three formulations of M207 3.8 mg to intranasal zolmitriptan 2.5 mg TREATMENTS • Treatment A: M207 3.8 mg administered as two 1.9 mg patches, 30 min wear time (upper arm application) - made on a "Sled" coater and packaged in foil pouches• Treatment B: M207 3.8 mg administered as two 1.9 mg patches, 30 min wear time (upper arm application) - made on a "MACAP" coater and packaged in foil cups• Treatment C: M207 3.8 mg administered as two 1.9 mg patches, 30 wear time (upper arm application) - made on a "MiniMac" coater and packaged in foil cups• Treatment D: Intranasal zolmitriptan 2.5mg BLINDING Open-label RANDOMIZATION Randomized to the sequence of treatments STUDY POPULATION Healthy volunteers (females and males); No more than 10% of the 24 subjects randomized will be of black or African American race